-You don’t have to be a teenager to appreciate the raunchy humor and the unabashedly, hilarious uninhibited overkill of Seth’s porn-obsessed streams of profanity, though it probably helps to be a guy.
+You don’t have to be a teenager to appreciate the raunchy humor, though it probably helps to be a guy.
 And it is another production infatuated with the seventies, from the strobing colors and geeky shadow dancing of the opening credits through the unabashedly, unapologetically hilarious uninhibited overkill of Seth’s porn-obsessed streams of profanity (the primary reason for the film’s R rating).
 But everyone should feel a twinge of recognition when the boys realize that, vows of loyalty and friendship aside, their lives are headed in different directions, and that it’s okay.

 Also on special edition Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay, Fandango, Vudu and/or other services.
 Availability may vary by service.